Nerf war

-A Nerf war is an activity involving Nerf Blaster or other foam-blasting toys.
-Nerf wars can be a wide range of combat, from informal shootouts in offices and basements to well-organized outdoor battles with high-powered modified blasters and toys.
-Since foam-firing blasters are relatively safe and cheap with practice, Nerf wars can include participants and battlefields otherwise unsuitable for airsoft and paintball.
+A Nerf war is an activity involving Nerf Blasters or other foam-blasting toys.
+Since foam-firing blasters are relatively safe and cheap, Nerf wars can include participants and battlefields otherwise unsuitable for airsoft and paintball, such as children.

-How to play

-Nerf wars can take place anywhere; any area with a good balance of open space and cover can be a candidate.
-Basements, offices, and backyards are common locations for informal wars.
-For larger wars with more participants, bigger venues like gymnasiums, public parks, forests, ravines, churches, and schools make good battlefields areas.
-The inside of a large hall such as a room can may be turned into a trap by turning tables onto their sides.
-When planning a Nerf war in a public area, the organizer typically reserves the space and watches out for non-participants to reduce any liability.
-The ability to play in free locations is an important element of a Nerf war's accessibility.
+Background

+A Nerf war is usually played by young children with connection to schooling.
+The activity is used for entertainment.

 Nerf Internet community (NIC) wars

-Many wars across the United States are organized and promoted through the forums of enthusiast sites like OZNERF, PDK Films, NerfRevolution, Nerfhaven, NerfHQ, Foam Universe, and Heart of Nerf.
-The members of these forums are collectively known as the Nerf Internet Community, or NIC.
+Many wars across the United States are organized and promoted through the forums of enthusiast sites.
+The members of these forums are collectively known as the Nerf Internet Community (NIC).

-The NIC holds large annual wars on both the East Coast and West Coast of the United States and certain locations even have bi-annual or monthly wars.
+The NIC holds large annual wars on both the East coast and West Coast of the United States and certain locations even have bi-annual or monthly wars.
 All around Australia there are wars as well, and a yearly event called Reign of Foam.
 Some colleges and youth groups have active clubs and associations that host Nerf wars regularly.

-Rules of participation are set by the wars hosts to create a safer and more balanced game.
-Over time, the NIC has centered on a widely accepted set of standard rules, regulations, and battle types.